-The Registers of Electors held by Aberdeen City and Aberdeenshire Archives are extremely useful.
-They list all those who were registered to vote in any particular year.
+The Registers of Electors list all those who were registered to vote in any particular year.
 They are arranged by Parliamentary constituency and then by polling district.
 Some indexes by street are available to identify constituency and polling district, but the registers are not indexed by name.
+The majority of the records are held at our Old Aberdeen House site.

 They survive for the following years:

-Two versions of the registers are produced - the amended version of which the current year is usually available in a library and the full version.
-The archived registers of electors are the full version and are the property of the Grampian Valuation Joint Board, Woodhill House, Aberdeen.
+The archived registers of electors are the full version and are the property of the Grampian Valuation Joint Board, Woodhill House, Aberdeen (these are catalogued with the reference ER).

 A fee is charged to those using these records for commercial or business purposes.